BranislavModriansky/peregrin/README.md

 Peregrin is a an application designed for researchers studying cell migration.
 It allows **exploratory analysis of cell tracking data via an interactive, browser-based UI** built with [Py-Shiny](https://shiny.posit.co/py/) and containerized with [Docker](https://www.docker.com/) for reproducible deployment.

+> Click here to see the [User's Guide]() describing all of the app's features!
+> Click here to see an  documentation of the app'

 ### Key Features and Flows

 #### Data Input